AlexMMcConnell/tea_subscription/README.md

 # Tea Subscription

-This is a sample application for Turing's Backend Take-Home Practice.
+This is a sample tea subscription application for Turing's Backend Take-Home Practice.
 More details can be found [here.](https://mod4.turing.edu/projects/take_home/take_home_be)

 ### <ins>Project Board</ins>